-Reproduction occurs when snow begins to melt and rains begin to fall, and the Blue-Spotted Salamander is one of the earliest-breeding ambystomatids.
+Reproduction occurs when snow begins to melt and rains begin to fall, and the Blue-Spotted Salamander is one of the earliest-breeding members of the family Ambystomatidae.
 They typically breed from late February to late April.
 Minton (2001) reports eggs hatching in late April and Smith (1961) reports metamorphosis from June-August in Illinois.

 Although populations of this species are few and scattered in Indiana, they are abundant where they are found and are presumably stable.
-Due to its limited range in the state, the Blue-spotted Salamander is considered a species of special concern.
+Due to its limited range in the state, the Blue-spotted Salamander is considered a Species of Special Concern in Indiana.

 Blue-Spotted Salamanders are found throughout the Great Lakes and into Canada, with populations in Wisconsin and Minnesota stretching eastward into the northeastern states and all the way into Maine.
 They are restricted to the northernmost portion of Indiana, although there is one record further south in Jay County.
 However, morphological similarity to unisexual Ambystoma makes the definitive documentation of Blue-Spotted Salamanders difficult with genetic confirmation.

 There are no recognized subspecies of the Blue-Spotted Salamander.
 It belongs to the family Ambystomatidae, which is represented in Indiana by eight species (plus the unisexual Ambystoma)--the most of any state!